ncrmro/esp-idf-wifi-blink/README.md

 1. Captive portal is opened
 1. Wifi is selected and credentials are added
     1. Wifi now in WIFI_MODE_APSTA with LAN IP, Client make a post request to `status.json`
-    1. User should be redirected to browser from Cap Portal to actual we browser
+    1. After wifi connection success is made we should redirect.
     1. One we get to web app we say `a little more config needed`
     1. Switch to WIFI_MODE_STA, Client
     1. Client Device should revert back